kfface/WMcasestudy/README.md

 SUBMIT

-write a discription of EVERYTHING few sentences for everythin. and environment variables to do rolling eks deployment add comments remove print statements make sure files are arguments not hardcoded in py files add usage to py files
+write a discription of EVERYTHING few sentences for everything. and environment variables to do rolling eks deployment add comments remove print statements make sure files are arguments not hardcoded in py files add usage to py files in writeup